 I there a way to be able to either copy or move selected object(s) from the active CPlane to another saved Cplane, or from a reference planar surface to a target planar surface, while keeping the orientation of the copied object(s) relative to the coordinates of both CPlanes or planar surfaces?
 Here is a picture that shows how I imagine the way it could work:

-! _Orient3Pt couple of times (6 mouse clicks total), along with changing two CPlanes (adding a few more clicks); or snapping from 3 reference points to 3 target points (6 mouse clicks), which usually requires several extra mouse clicks to navigate the camera in case that the reference and target positions are located too far away or are located in a too populated area with plenty of other parts that make the snapping difficult to use and eventually force the use of Isolate on top of all mouse clicks so far.
+Currently, that operation requires to use the ! _Orient3Pt couple of times (6 mouse clicks total), along with changing two CPlanes (adding a few more clicks); or snapping from 3 reference points to 3 target points (6 mouse clicks), which usually requires several extra mouse clicks to navigate the camera in case that the reference and target positions are located too far away or are located in a too populated area with plenty of other parts that make the snapping difficult to use and eventually force the use of Isolate on top of all mouse clicks so far.
 This all could be simplified by using a dedicated command with an automated process of orienting the copied object based on the XYZ coordinates of both CPlanes or the UV coordinates of the planar surfaces.
 This way, multiple objects could be easily copied (or moved) to another position with a couple of mouse clicks.

 Note: Copying to another saved CPlane should keep the current CPlane active.
 The target CPlane is only used to orient the copied object to its coordinates.

 An alternative to this command could be a command called “Paste to CPlane”.
 Example.
 If an object is being copied in the clipboard, then another CPlane is being set as current, the “Paste to CPlane” command should place the copied object relative to the current CPlane’s orientation instead of the World coordinates.